 John Haramy may have been one of the first prominent Palestinian professionals in Indianapolis, but he was not the last.
 One of the consequences of the 1948 Arab-Israeli war was that Israel, Jordan, and Egypt ended up dividing the land of Palestine among themselves.
 Palestinians became stateless.
 Many were forced to move elsewhere.

 As refugees or displaced people, their path to Indianapolis could be indirect, as illustrated by the family history of Dr. Majdi Abu-Salih, a pediatric gastroenterologist at Community Health Network.
 His parents were originally from the Palestinian villages of Ateel and Zeita, near the town of Tulkarm in northern Palestine.
 From 1948 to 1967, people there lived under the authority of the Hashemite Kingdom of Jordan.
 There was little opportunity to get ahead, but Dr. Abu-Salih’s father was a math whiz.
-He attended college at the American University of Beirut in Lebanon and after graduating summa cum laude, “he got a full ride to the University of Illinois” for a master’s in statistics.
-He eventually finished his doctorate there.
+He attended college at the American University of Beirut in Lebanon and then came to the United States for graduate school, studying at the University of Illinois and teaching for a time at Wabash College in Indiana.

 Majdi Abu-Salih was born in Urbana, Illinois, shortly after the 1967 Arab-Israeli war in which Israel occupied his parents’ villages.
 One of his uncles was killed, and they were not able to return home.
 His father took a job in Saudi Arabia and then the family moved to Jordan, where Majdi Abu-Salih first studied medicine.
 In 1990, he returned to the country of his birth, the United States, to finish residency at the University of Iowa and a fellowship at the University of Michigan before coming to practice medicine first in Wisconsin and then in Indiana.